Saturday 15 June 2024

 Post under construction.

-Hogarth is known to have had at least three pugs, Crab, Trump and Pugg.
+Hogarth is known to have had at least three dogs, Trump, Crab, and Pugg.

 .............................

-Sold along with the bust of Hogarth by Roubiliac bought by Mr S Ireland for 7 guineas and purchased afterwards by George Baker FRS, Physician to the King and President of the Royal College of Physicians died 1809) - it was after his death in the possession of his brother.
+Sold in the same sale was the bust of Hogarth by Roubiliac bought by Mr S Ireland for 7 guineas and purchased afterwards by George Baker FRS, Physician to the King and President of the Royal College of Physicians died 1809) - it was after his death in the possession of his brother.

 The bust reappears later at the James Bindley sale in 1819, Lot 238 bought by "Triphook"